-Have you ever been to a restaurant and despite your best intention to order less food you give into temptation and order 3 main meals?
+Have you ever been to a restaurant and despite your best intention to order less food you give in to temptation and order three main meals?

 I know that feeling for sure!

-Feeling overwhelmed by too much food can be an uncomfortable feeling to say the least.
+Feeling overwhelmed by too much food can be an uncomfortable feeling.